Deconstructing Oppositional Defiant Disorder

 Many parents have contacted me since my post questioning whether ODD is a valid diagnosis.
 I described it from a neuroscience perspective as an indicator of a child’s threat-detection system gone awry.
 This new perspective views persistent oppositional defiance as a child’s pattern of behaving defensively, even when the child isn’t actually facing a threat.
 The cause, according to the preeminent neuroscientist Dr. Stephen Porges: challenges in a child’s neuroception, the subconscious capacity to detect safety and threat.

 I’m not alone in questioning diagnoses such as ODD.
 The National Institutes of Health (NIMH) has made it clear that diagnostic categories are not useful treatments guides, as they were long perceived.
-In 2013 the NIMH stopped funding research based on the diagnostic categories of the DSM, the “bible” of mental health.
+In 2013 the NIMH shifted funding research away from exclusive use of the diagnostic categories of the DSM, the “bible” of mental health.
 Why?
 Because research showed that it’s more important to identify underlying causes than merely to check off symptoms on a list.

 So, we need to take a closer look at and deconstruct ODD.

 We also need to abandon old models treating a child with an ODD diagnosis as needing to work on simply becoming more compliant—essentially, blaming the child.
 Too often, we assume that what a child or teen needs is better behavioral management, more consistent parenting, or better medication.
 But current neuroscience shows otherwise: the behaviors we label in ODD are likely ways of responding to stress.
 They indicate a pattern of underlying emotional dysregulation that regularly sends the child into a fight/flight response.

 The concept of neuroception has the potential to enlighten clinical thinking when developing treatment plans for children and teens.
 It turns traditional thinking on its head: ODD is not a “thing” to be cured, but an indicator that the child is experiencing severe and often unpredictable stress responses.
 To help children exhibiting these responses, we need to offer supports to help children (and caregivers) feel safe, and not blamed.